-On this page you will find the response of the Yare Valley Society to major consultations on Local Plans and Planning applications
+On this page you will find the response of the Yare Valley Society to major consultations on Local Plans, Planning applications and Government Policy.

 Make your voice heard

 The government plans to sweep away many of our planning controls as part of their “Build Build Build” strategy.
 Papers for the Consultation are here.
 The closing date is 29 October 2020.

 Environmental bodies have expressed deep concern over the proposals.
 The Wildlife Trusts claim the new proposals will fail to protect nature.
 This is at a time when the National Biodiversity Network is recording a devastating wildlife loss in the UK.
 Nikki Williams, Director of Campaigning and Policy at The Wildlife Trusts writes:

 “We live in one of the most nature-depleted countries in the world.
 The White Paper proposes a planning system with three categories of land – earmarked for growth, renewal and protection – but this simplification brings the risk of creating a disconnected landscape, one in which wildlife continues to decline because nature doesn’t slot into neat little boxes.
 Protecting isolated fragments of land is not enough to help wildlife recover, nor will it put nature into people’s lives – something that is now recognised as vital for our health and well-being.”

 The Council for the Protection of Rural England is concerned local people will lose a say on individual developments and on the future of their green space.
 Tom Fyans, CPRE deputy chief executive writes:

 “The key acid test for the planning reforms is community involvement and on first reading, it’s still not clear how this will work under a zoning system.

 Although we welcome the government’s commitment to all areas having a local plan in place, we also need robust legal guarantees that the public are consulted regarding new development.
 Red lines on a map are not going to build trust in the planning system.’

 How do we handle this one – the big one!?